JamesJingrenYang/Image-Downloader/README.md

 #### python download_image.py + 'Your local address'

-* *Your local address' is the address that you want to download those images in your laptop.*
+* *'Your local address' is the address that you want to download those images in your laptop.*
 * *The code is using an example of Amazon Best Seller 100+ women clothes website as an example*

 #### P.S